xames3/smart/docs/source/projects/xsnumpy.rst

 Making sense of shapes
 -------------------------------------------------------------------------------

-I started by checking if the provided shape can be iterated.
+I started by checking if the provided shape can be :py:class:`iterated <collections.abc.Iterable>`.
 If it wasn't, I wrapped it in a :py:class:`tuple`.
-Then, I converted the shape into a tuple of :py:class:`int` objects, because you can't have non-integer dimensions knocking about in an array.
+Then, I converted the shape into a tuple of :py:class:`integers <int>`, because you can't have non-integer dimensions knocking about in an array.

 .. code-block:: python